HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

 The overwhelming majority of sites therefore do not yet articulate explicit AI-access preferences via `llms.txt`.
-Where present, `llms.txt` primarily indicates that early adopters may be experimenting with facilitating AI-driven discoverability of the website or offered services via agentic use-cases or Generative AI optimization.
+Where present, `llms.txt` indicates that early adopters are likely experimenting with AI-driven discoverability, facilitating agentic use cases, or exploring Generative Engine Optimization (GEO).
+In contrast to Search Engine Optimization (SEO), GEO focuses on making content easily ingestible by LLMs or AI-enabled search tools like Perplexity or <a hreflang="en" href="https://search.google/ways-to-search/ai-mode/">Google AI Mode</a>.

 ## AI fingerprints

 Services such as <a hreflang="en" href="https://chatgpt.com/">OpenAI ChatGPT</a>, <a hreflang="en" href="https://gemini.google.com/">Google Gemini</a>, and <a hreflang="en" href="https://www.copilot.com/">Microsoft Copilot</a> are already widely used.
 Increasingly, content is being written with the assistance of AI.
 This section analyzes the impact of Generative AI on web content and source code.

-### Lexical overrepresentation: AI colors
+### AI colors

 Models can tend to overrepresent certain words, which then serve as an AI fingerprint.
 Researchers at Florida State University compared research papers published on PubMed between 2020 and 2024. <a hreflang="en" href="https://aclanthology.org/2025.coling-main.426.pdf">Their analysis</a> revealed a staggering 6,697% increase in the use of the word "delves."
 The other conjugations of the verb "delve" also increased significantly.
 While those kinds of indicators should never be used to classify individual cases as AI-generated, they are still useful for understanding the trend of adoption.
-In this part of the chapter, we will delve into ;) common patterns used by LLMs to generate Websites.
+In this part of the chapter, we will delve into ;) common patterns used by LLMs to generate websites.

 {{ figure_markup(
   content="6,697%",